CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 1. Click on **Review + create** and then **Create**.

-    >**Note**: If the users are already created then you can skip this task and continue further.
+    >**Note**: If the users are already created, then you can skip this task and continue further.

 ### Task 2: Create Entra ID groups with assigned and dynamic membership